Guide to Web Application Testing

 - System Testing: Testing the workings of the website at the level of user interface and features like login, signup, and other supported flows, which validate parts of the website working together.
 Selenium is the most widely adopted automation framework for web browsers.

-- Acceptance Testing: This is usually the final stage of testing in which the fully assembled application with data is tested in a live or pre-production environment.
+- Acceptance Testing: This is usually the final testing stage in which the fully assembled application with data is tested in a live or pre-production environment.
 This involves testing with actual or mock users.
 Automated visual testing is the most efficient way to manage the change approval process on a rapidly changing product UI.

 - Performance Testing: With increased users, it becomes vital to ensure that the servers can handle the request loads at peak usage times.
 Also, maintaining end-to-end security at each point of contact between the website and users properly using HTTP headers and metadata analysis.